lap00zza/9anime-Companion/.github/CONTRIBUTING.md

 * [Styleguides](#styleguides)

 ## Goal
-9anime Companion aims to give users meaningful features which are not implemented by 9anime.
+9anime Companion aims to give users helpful features that improves their 9anime experience.

 ## How Can I Contribute?
 > :information_source: **Remember to fill in the template**.
 You will get the template whenever you open a new issue/pr.